 People with gonorrhea should abstain from sexual activity until treatment is completed to avoid infecting sex partners.

-All sex partners who have had sexual contact with infected people in the past 60 days should be tested for gonorrhea and other STDs and, if the tests are positive, should be treated.
+All sex partners who have had sexual contact with infected people in the past 60 days should be tested for gonorrhea and other STIs and, if the tests are positive, should be treated.
 If sex partners were exposed to gonorrhea within the past 2 weeks, they are treated for it without waiting for test results.

 Expedited partner therapy is an option doctors sometimes use to make it easier for sex partners to be treated.
 This approach involves giving people with gonorrhea a prescription or drugs to give to their partner.
 Thus, the sex partner does not need to see a doctor before being treated.
-Seeing a doctor is better because then the doctor can check for drug allergies and the presence of other STDs.
+Seeing a doctor is better because then the doctor can check for drug allergies and the presence of other STIs.
 However, if the partner is unlikely to see a doctor, expedited partner therapy is useful.